intmus/intas19-20/_08-review-of-concepts/sight-singing.md

 ---
 layout: chapter
-title: Sight Singing - Sightreading & Chapter 9
+title: Sight Singing - Sightreading & V7
 ---

-## Preparation for Unit 9 Sight Singing
+### Preparation for Unit 9 Sight Singing

+Please click on the link below to access the sight singing assignment for next week.
+You must bring the assignment to your sight singing lesson.
+You may choose to print it out, or to view it on a laptop or tablet device. **Please do not attempt to read the assignment from your phone in the lesson.
+This seldom results in a high score.**

+{% include download.html title="Unit 9 Sight Singing Assignment" filename="Unit9SSA.pdf" %}

+### Sight Singing Instructions

+**Sightreading**
-This week, you will again sight-read a short piece of music instead of having a warm-up.
+This week, you will again sight-read a short piece of music.
 Your professor will give you a tonic triad, a starting pitch, a tempo, and about 60 seconds to prepare yourself.

 Please sing the excerpt using solfege, conducting yourself as you sing.